416rehman/splite/README.md

 #### Command Options

-The following options are available for commands:
+The following options are available for commands (default values are shown):

 ```javascript
 name: "The name of the command - Must be unique",